SexVar/Section-I/README.md

 This is Section I of an incomplete multi-part project.
 The introduction is [here](https://github.com/SexVar/Intro).

-This section is incomplete: figures 2-4 are not yet inserted.

 # Section I: Simulation Studies

 Researchers have previously observed that larger samples are needed to reliably detect typical group differences in variability than in central tendency, and that random sampling error can easily cancel or reverse sex differences in variance (Feingold, 1992, p.
 80; Fraser Roberts, 1945, p.
 727; Jensen, 1980, pp. 627f.).
 Results of three simulation studies will be presented to emphasize and delineate this issue.